alishhhhhhh/jr-frontend-assignment/README.md

 Note: The assignment is intentionally challenging, and you are not expected to complete all the bonus tasks.
 Focus on delivering high-quality code and meeting the core requirements first.

+Check out the discussion section of this repo to ask any related queries or doubts.
+You can also mail us to `contact@internsathi.com`
 Good luck with your assignment!
 If you have any questions, feel free to ask for clarification.